partigabor/partigabor.github.io/content/posts/hugo-website.md

 > {{< youtube 0RKpf3rK57I >}}
 > {{< /details >}}

-* To install Hugo on Windows, the easiest way is to first install [Scoop](https://scoop.sh/), a package manager for Windows, and then install Hugo (the extended version) from the command line using `scoop install hugo-extended`.
+* To install Hugo on Windows, the easiest way is to first install [Scoop](https://scoop.sh/), a package manager for Windows, and then install Hugo from the command line using `scoop install hugo-extended`.
 If you use Linux, you can probably figure it out yourself.

-## 2. Have [git](https://git-scm.com/downloads) on your computer
+## 1.2.
+Have [git](https://git-scm.com/downloads) on your computer

 [Git](https://git-scm.com/) is a source code manager, a software that tracks the changes you make to your files in a project over time (version control), allowing you to update, inspect, and handle various stages of the project, even across a team of people.